Household (non-recyclable) Waste Collection

 If you are currently using sacks but would like a wheeled bin, please contact us.

 Maggots are fly larvae.
-If flies settle on your rubbish or food they may lay eggs, which can hatch out as maggots within 24 hours (meaning the frequency of refuse collections is irrelevant).
+If flies settle on your rubbish or food they may lay eggs, which can hatch out as maggots within 24 hours (meaning the frequency of collections is irrelevant).

 Maggots are unpleasant, but there is no evidence to suggest that they cause health problems.
 The best approach is to be careful with your rubbish and food and ensure that flies cannot get to it.